can you tell if it’s AI?

 Joanna: Bobbi, stop it.
 Look at me.
 Say I’m right.
 You are different.
 Your figure’s different, your face, what you talk about, all of this is different.

 Joanna is able to detect something about the machine that tells her that it is not a “real” person — that it’s not a perfect simulation.
-The robot has a “tell” — there’s something that a human would do that the machine can’t do.
+The robot has a “tell” — there’s something that a human should do that the machine can’t do.

 Now consider these, which are similar, but different: